Skip to main content

 Future songwriters and filmmakers are growing up with these musicals too.
 How are they going to define the genre?
 With movies like Aladdin (2019) and Beauty and the Beast (2017) setting the precedent for musicals without strings, can we one day expect musicals to arrive at this place naturally?
 Do we always need that cop-out that keeps us from believing in that place over the rainbow?

 The shift I hope to see in how we talk about “musicals” and “fantasies” is perhaps best demonstrated in Elsa’s “Into the Unknown” from Frozen II.
+The situation begins with a very familiar setup to most musical numbers, in and out of Disney.
 Elsa starts the song with her heart in conflict: do I stay where I am safe, or do I follow that whispering voice that tells me to take a leap of faith?
-The song takes on a visual shift halfway through when the screen is filled with a gloriously choreographed sequence of light and color that could only ever happen in a dream, or a fairy-tale animated musical.
+This conflict is described through a round of verse and chorus, and then the song takes on a visual shift halfway through.
+The screen is filled with a gloriously choreographed storm of light and color that could only ever happen in a dream, or a fairy-tale animated musical.
+Elsa revels in the dazzling array, and by when she emerges from the reverie, she has experienced nothing short of a revelation.

 The scene plays like a classic musical fantasy sequence of old.
 Character has a wish, sings about it, dreamlike spectacle ensues, and both the character and audience do some catharting.
 In a way, the song is nothing more than just another pretty illusion, but the movie puts a little more trust in Elsa's dreams.
-And this is where we start to diverge from the template.
+And this is where we start to break new ground.

 These all turn out to be false leads.
 When we cut back to the frame narrative in the end, we see that the Usnavi has actually been telling this story from his bodega in Washington Heights: he decided to stay after all.
 The “beach” was just a metaphor made real, a symbol that the paradise he thought he would find in the DR has actually been here all along.
 And naturally, the film culminates in a finale song, one that takes place in the frame narrative–in the “real world.”
 This is the real awakening—that elevated worldview that we’ve only ever confined to the space of “pleasant illusions” and whatnot has actually been part of the fabric of this universe the whole time.
 In the Heights believes in what it’s selling a lot more than most musicals, and to be clear it is better for it.